anberino/RPGSIMPLE/Simple.md

 ### 3) Attributes

 One of the core gameplay features in Simple are you character's *Attributes*.
 These represent your character's ability to, well, act!
 Each attribute is generally related to a certain set of skills and receives a rank from A to E to measure your character's proficiency in them.
 As a simple example, a character with an A in the "Strength" attribute is more likely to be able to lift a large object than one with an E in it.
 However, since Simple is made so that you can create your own RPG system, there are no pre-defined *Attributes*.
-When you're creating your Simple system, you may choose 5 or more *Attributes* that will be used to determine the characters' skills.
+When you're creating your Simple system, the GM should choose 5 or more *Attributes* that will be used to determine the characters' skills.
 Depending on how much *Attributes* there are, each player will receive a certain number of points that will be used to "buy" ranks for each attribute.
 The point cost for each one is as follows:

 __E__: -1 (Having an E attribute means you get another point to spend)